Drew4495/ST-lens/README.md

 ![fPCA Overview](README_images/ST_Method_Overview_Vertical.png)

-A non-convex shape is one that in which at least there exists a pair of points in which a straight line segment between them is contained completely within the shape itself.
-In the example below, the red lines satisfy this property while the blue line does not, indicating the right shape is non-convex.
+A non-convex shape is one that in which at least there exists a pair of points in which a straight line segment between them is not contained completely within the shape itself.
+In the example below, the red lines satisfy the convex property while the blue line does not, indicating the right shape is non-convex.
 ![Convexity and Non-Convexity Example](README_images/convex.png)

 Photo adapted from https://undergroundmathematics.org/glossary/convex-shape